 - Selecting the time of the year when to conduct a survey can result in 15-35% reduction in overall cost of the survey, due to less weather downtime and more efficient data acquisition

-- Single-pass surveying, whereby in one a single pass of a vessel a number of activities can be carried out simultaneously, would have a significant cost saving potential, as less time is required to conduct a survey.
+- Single-pass surveying, whereby in a single pass of a vessel a number of activities can be carried out simultaneously, would have a significant cost saving potential, as less time is required to conduct a survey

 Supply & Demand Dynamics

-The site survey services would show very limited growth opportunities in 2017 and 2018.
-Primarily due to limited exploration activities and investment preference to brownfield projects, i.e. improve / maintain existing production, dominating the investments.
+The site survey services would show very limited growth opportunities in 2018.
+Primarily due to limited exploration activities and investment preference to brownfield projects, i.e. improve/maintain existing production, dominating the investments.
 A significant demand may come from offshore wind farms projects around the world, which are on the rise.

 In GCC there are a number of smaller companies providing the services.
-An evident trend in the supply side is emergence of local service providers in the lower-end segment.
-In addition, majority of equipment and vessels used in the services is manufactured / owned by 3rd parties.
+An evident trend in the supply side is the emergence of local service providers in the lower-end segment.
+In addition, the majority of equipment and vessels used in the services is manufactured/owned by 3rd parties.

 New Entrance is Low